mmellows-be/sb-starter/README.md

 - Common template parts can be found in `template-parts`.
 - Use these template parts in your hierarchy files.

+### Assets

+The `assets` folder is where you can manage various assets like fonts and icons.
+Organizing your assets in a structured manner can help improve the maintainability of your theme.

 ## Design Patterns